pagkly/Zed/Investopedia3/Level 3.md

 All three levels of quotes build on top of each other.
 Level 1 quotes provides investors with the highest bid and the lowest ask prices for an individual stock.
 These types of quotes are the most common and is what private investors see when they request information from their financial services company.

 Level 2 quotes provide the same bid and ask information but also show the bid and ask prices for each individual market maker.
-This allows investors to identify the market maker with the lowest bid/ask spread, which is important for larger investors who conduct high volume and [high frequency trades](https://www.investopedia.com/terms/h/high-frequency-trading.asp).
+This allows investors to identify the market maker with the lowest bid/ask spread, which is important for larger investors who conduct high volume and [[high frequency trades]](https://www.investopedia.com/terms/h/high-frequency-trading.asp).

 Level 3 quotes provide all the information and services of level 1 and level 2 quotes.
 In addition, level 3 quotes also grant an investor the ability to enter or change quotes, execute orders, and send out confirmations of trades.
 These types of quotes are reserved for registered brokers and financial institutions.
 Market makers, for example, participate in level 3 quotes, which allows them to execute customer orders.